btramel/btramel/README.md

 * 🌍  I'm based in Minneapolis
 * 🖥️  See my portfolio at [bradtramel.com](http://bradtramel.com)
 * ✉️  You can contact me at [bradtramel@gmail.com](mailto:bradtramel@gmail.com)
-* 🧠  I'm learning React Context, React Query
+* 🧠  I'm learning WebGL, Strapi
 * 🤝  I'm open to collaborating on most things!
 Especially exciting open source stuff

 - 🌱 In the meantime, if you need me, I'll be off building something.
-(Good odds I could be playing chess, cooking tacos, or managing a fantasy sports team, too.)
+(Good odds I could be playing chess, cooking tacos, or managing a fantasy football team, too.)

 - 📫 Drop me a line: <a href="http://mailto:bradtramel@gmail.com">bradtramel @ gmail dot com</a>